 We know that many regular worshippers are not able to attend so both the services prepared for the St. Albans and Welwyn Methodist Circuit and the written notices continue to be provided to members and friends.

 The Circuit service continues to be available on-line via the St John’s Methodist Church Potters Bar website www.stjohnspb.org.uk where you can watch it with members of the circuit taking part.
 We are grateful to the team at St. John’s for facilitating this so well for us all.

 Our preparations for re-opening have been made in accordance with the guidance from the Methodist Church which have required us to conduct a Risk Assessment and a create an Action Plan.
 These describe what we are doing to help worshippers stay safe when we worship and when conduct funerals.
 We have a seating plan that takes into account social distancing.
-There is also a letter to members and friends outlining the new arrangements for worship as we re-open.

 We thank the team who worked hard to re-open the church for worship at the start of September and all those who have ensured that services at Marlborough have been able to go ahead until 1st November.

 We are aware that many people are getting used to using Zoom to communicate.
 One of our members has produced a very helpful guide to installing and using Zoom.
 Many thanks, Izzi.

 Sadly, other users are also unable to use the building.
 However, we have been busy thinking about how other users can use the building when Covid rules allow.
 Please the Risk Assessment for Other Users and the Action Plan for Other Users if you are interested in using our premises..

 Worship during Coronavirus

 Even in lockdown we continue worshipping, praying, loving and caring for neighbours far and near.

 In addition to the Circuit Service facilitated so kindly by St. John’s Potters Bar, through their website www.stjohnspb.org.uk, our sister churches are offering services on their websites as follows: